 Technology, Operations & Info Mgt

-Enterprise 2.0 is the term to describe organizations that use strategies, business practices, and technologies that enable emergent collaboration.
+Enterprise 2.0 is the term to describe organizations that use social media technologies (e.g., Facebook, Twitter, YouTube), strategies, and business practices that enable emergent collaboration.
 Many organizations are now interested in capturing, distributing and applying the knowledge of their employees for business benefit.
 Also, companies need to keep track of knowledge outside of their corporate walls, for example, understanding market trends and being aware of what customers are saying about their products.
-Ultimately, the goal of Enterprise 2.0 is to break down traditional information silos and to allow employees and managers to tap into the right expertise when they need it.
+Ultimately, the goal of Enterprise 2.0 is to break down traditional information silos and allow employees and managers to tap into the right people and expertise when they need it.

 MBA7545 Analytical Managers and Organizations